 Rich in antioxidants and vitamin C, blueberries are touted as one of the “superfoods.”
 Sales for blueberries and other berries have increased exponentially, as have prices.
 This has led many gardeners to cultivate their own blueberries.
 While it’s more than worth it to grow your own berries, cultivating blueberries is not without its share of pitfalls.
 Amongst the disasters that might befall your berry plants is blueberry bud mite damage.
 What are blueberry bud mites and how can you control blueberry bud mites?

 Blueberry bud mites (Acalitus vaccinii) are tiny arthropods that live and feed inside the fruit buds of both huckleberries and blueberries.

 These tiny creatures can be found through most of eastern North America extending from the ocean provinces of Canada to southern Florida and into Texas.
 Mild winters in the southern areas of its reach result in the most severe infestations.

 Identifying Blueberry Bud Mites

-Blueberry bud mites are white and only about 1/125 inch long.
-Since they are so tiny, how to you go about identifying blueberry bud mites?
-Well, yes, you would need a microscope which would show it to be a soft arthropod with two pairs of stubby legs near its anterior end; other mites have four pairs of legs.
-The mite is spindle shaped, sac-like and, with only two legs, can barely move.
+Blueberry bud mites are white and only about 1/125 inch (0.2 mm.) long.
+Since they are so tiny, how do you go about identifying blueberry bud mites?
+Well, yes, you would need a microscope that would show it to be a soft arthropod with two pairs of stubby legs near its anterior end; other mites have four pairs of legs.
+The mite is spindle-shaped, sac-like, and, with only two legs, can barely move.